| | | |

 CHESTNUT PUREE FREEZING TIPS

-Here are some of the common problems that I came across while making chestnut puree at home, and my recommendations on how to deal with them.
+Here are some common problems I encountered while making chestnut puree at home, along with my recommendations for dealing with them.

 Cool puree before freezing – Important!